hashi-demo-lab/azure-secure-AI-agent-terraform-deployment/README.md

 ## Run the AI.
 - In the chatbot, is a seeded dataset on population.
 The application will process inputs and allow you to ask questions based on their content.
-- For example, you can ask questions like  "What is the population of China? in the database compared with current online data and calulate the difference".
+- For example, you can ask questions like  "What is the population of China in the database compared with current online data and calculate the difference?".
+- You Can also use the "Test Vault" button to get all the info about the Vault session.

 ## Clean up